English Defence League: Ideology

 Political scientists locate the EDL on the far-right of the left–right political spectrum, sometimes referring to its ideology as "extreme right", or "right-wing extremism".
-In various respects, it resembles other far-right groups, particularly those that emerged across early 21st century Europe.
-From its early days, its demonstrations were attended by members of older far-right parties such as the National Front and the British National Party, however the EDL itself differs from these older groups by reaching out to Jews, people of colour, and LGBT people, against whom the far right historically discriminated.
-Thus, the historian of the far right Paul Jackson referred to it as part of a "new far right" which presents itself as being more moderate than its predecessors.
-The ethnographer Hilary Pilkington suggested that Cas Mudde's concept of the "populist radical right" better defines the EDL than "far-right".
-The EDL has been characterised as populist because of its claim to represent "ordinary people" against the liberal elites whom it alleges control the country.
+In various respects, it resembled other far-right groups, particularly those that emerged across early 21st century Europe.
+From its early days, its demonstrations were attended by members of older far-right parties such as the National Front and the British National Party, however the EDL itself differed from these older groups by reaching out to Jews, people of colour, and LGBT people, against whom the British far right historically discriminated.
+Thus, the historian of the far right Paul Jackson referred to it as part of a "new far right" which presented itself as being more moderate than its predecessors.

-The EDL disavows the "far-right" label, describing itself as "non-political, taking no position on right-wing vs. left-wing.
+The EDL disavowed the "far-right" label, describing itself as "non-political, taking no position on right-wing vs. left-wing.
 We welcome members from all over the political spectrum, and with varying views on foreign policy, united against Islamic extremism and its influence on British life."
-Its online material nevertheless often condemns left-wingers.
 When examining the EDL's public statements, Jackson cautioned against automatically taking them at face value; as he noted, far-right groups typically present "front stage" messages for public consumption which conceal the more aggressive views expressed in private.

+Rather than labelling the EDL "far-right", the ethnographer Hilary Pilkington suggested that the group was better classified under Cas Mudde's concept of the "populist radical right".
+Other scholarly commentators also considered the group to be populist because of its claim to represent "ordinary people" against the liberal elites who it alleged controlled Britain.